firebase/quickstart-unity/remote_config/testapp/readme.md

 Using Firebase Remote Config you can update and publish new data through the Firebase Console and it will be reflected in your app.

+## Known Issues

+Calling `Fetch()` with Firebase Remote Config in the Editor can lead to a crash when stopping the application.
+To work around this issue, you can avoid calling `Fetch()` when running in the editor, which can be done using directives such as `#if UNITY_EDITOR`, as shown in the sample.

 ## Support